Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 - the order in which the arguments appeared no longer matters, the names that match the columns of C are used if present

-- the formal parameter name may have a single trailing underscore (this is what
+- the formal parameter name may have a single trailing underscore (this is

 like C